SumoLogic/sumologic-kubernetes-collection/deploy/docs/Non_Helm_Installation.md

 **Note, if you are upgrading to version 1.x of our collection from a version before 1.x, please see our [migration guide](v1_migration_doc.md).**

 To upgrade you can simply re-generate the YAML when a new version of the Kubernetes collection is available.
-If you with to upgrade to a specific version, you can pass the `--version` flag when generating the YAML.
+If you wish to upgrade to a specific version, you can pass the `--version` flag when generating the YAML.

 ```bash
 kubectl run tools \